kuma35/thinking-forth-translate/chapter4.rst

 formula might prove wrong later.
 In this case, table-driven code is easier to maintain.

-In Chapter Three we designed a keystroke interpreter for our Tiny Editor using a decision table:
+In :doc:`Chapter Three<chapter3>` we designed a keystroke interpreter for our Tiny Editor using a decision table:

 .. list-table::